neuecc/LightNode/README.md

 Compile, run, very quick!
 LightNode calls class as Contract, method as Operation.

-> Parameter model bindings supports only basic pattern, can't use complex type. allow types are "string, DateTime, DateTimeOffset, Boolean, Decimal, Char, TimeSpan, Int16, Int32, Int64, UInt16, UInt32, UInt64, Single, Double, SByte, Byte and each Nullable types and array(except byte[].
+> Parameter model bindings supports only basic pattern, can't use complex type. allow types are "string, DateTime, DateTimeOffset, Boolean, Decimal, Char, TimeSpan, Int16, Int32, Int64, UInt16, UInt32, UInt64, Single, Double, SByte, Byte, Enum and each Nullable types and array(except byte[].
 If you want to use byte[], use Base64 string instead of byte[] or see [receive byte[] section](#receiveor-send-byte))

 > Return type allows all serializable(ContentFormatter support) type.